waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Task Progress
 - Quick Claw Quest started: Turn 19471.
-- Suicune Log: Confirmed on Route 38 (Turn 19433).
+- Suicune Log: Confirmed on Route 42, then Ecruteak City (Turn 19477).

 # Item Location Details
 - Quick Claw: National Park (16, 12).
 Talk to the lady with a Persian on the bench in the northeast area, near the Route 36 gate.